DMoscicki/k8s-rs-pb/README.md

 In the future I will add Serialize to custom_date.
 At this time i only need the Deserialize (i don't like to work with JSON).

+You can generate a protobufs for your version of Kubernetes.
+Just change `KUBERNETES_VERSION` in `justfile`.

 ## Example

 ```